 More times than I can count, people have asked me to name some of the biggest culture shocks I experienced when I first came to the US.
 I can’t think of any.
-Sure, I once went to a public library hoping to check out some good adult movies and once publicly inquired fellow students in my immediate vicinity if any of them would lend me a piece of rubber to use right then and there.
+Sure, I once went to a public library hoping to check out some good ‘adult movies’ and came out disappointed.
 But, for the most part, nothing really threatened my emotional well-being.

 In most cases, seafood is very simply prepared in Thailand.
 Poaching, grilling, and steaming are the most prevalent methods of preparation when it comes to freshly-caught seafood.
 Anything else would only detract from its beauty.
 Blessed with long coastal lines of the eastern seaboard and both sides of “the axe handle,” we always have fresh seafood in abundance.